sje30/schol2018/rev1/response1.md

 We mistakenly referred to PubPeer in our first version, when we actually meant Publons (edit O1).

-SJE is now an affiliate of BioRxiv (edit O2).
+SJE is now an affiliate of BioRxiv and LG is an ASAPbio ambassador (edit O2).